rkwitt/teaching/WS2425/CV/PS/README.md

 otter check submission_1234.py -q t1
 ```

-and you will see the test fails!
-Here `t1` identifies the test for this first assignment (which can be found in `tests/t1.py`).
+and you will see that the test fails!
+Here, `t1` identifies the test for this first assignment (which can be found in `tests/t1.py`).
 If you want to, e.g., run the third test, replace `t1` with `t3`.

 ## Exercise sheets